tabiya-tech/taxonomy-model-application/frontend/CUSTOMIZATION.md

 # Frontend Customization Guide

-This guide documents which parts of a Taxonomy Model App deployment can be customized: branding, logos, colors, fonts, and landing page copy.
+This guide documents which parts of a Taxonomy Model App deployment can be customized: branding, logos, colors, fonts, landing page copy, and API docs page links.

 All customization is done through environment variables, set in `public/data/env.js` (see [`env.example.js`](public/data/env.example.js) for a fully worked template with every key below).
 Every